Have you ever blind folded your child and let them guess food by using only their taste buds?

-In this game, your child will guess the food using only taste as a sense and then guess what animal might eat that food.
+In this game, your child will guess the food using taste and smell as a sense and then guess what animal might eat that food.

 - Blind fold (we used a tea towel)